logsem/iris-nextgen/README.md

 ### Organization

+# Below is a high level description of the file structure, and select files.

+- `case_study`: contains files specific to StackLang (definition, program logic, and examples).

+- `case_study/program_logic`: contains language generic files related to the construction of a program logics that use the nextgen modality.

+- `lib`: contains the construction of invariants in the presence of the nextgen modality.

+- `gmap_view_transformation.v`: provides a generic methodology to define transformations over the map resource algebra.

+- `nextgen_soundness.v`: proves soundness of the nextgen modality as it occurs in the weakest precondition.

+- `nextgen_independent.v`: defines the independence modality

-Below is a lookup table for the definitions in the paper.
+# Below is a lookup table for the definitions in the paper.

 | Paper                                            | File or Folder                                                  | Name                                                     |
 |--------------------------------------------------|-----------------------------------------------------------------|----------------------------------------------------------|